emmanne08/spree_wishlist/README.md

 [![Dependency Status](https://gemnasium.com/futhr/spree_wishlist.png)](https://gemnasium.com/futhr/spree_wishlist)
 [![Coverage Status](https://coveralls.io/repos/futhr/spree_wishlist/badge.png?branch=master)](https://coveralls.io/r/futhr/spree_wishlist)

-**NOTE: This branch is WIP for Spree 2.0.0.beta.
-If you fork it remember to change .travis.yml notifications and links in above build statuses due to they point to futhr/spree_wishlist master branch.**

 The Spree Wishlist extension enables multiple wishlists per user, as well as managing those as public (sharable) and private.
 It also includes the ability to notify a friend via email of a recommended product.